Cailungo

-Cailungo is a village (curazia) in central San Marino.
-It belongs to the castle of Borgo Maggiore.
+Cailungo is a settlement in San Marino comprising two curazie, Cailungo di Sopra and Cailungo di Sotto, in the castello of Borgo Maggiore.

 Geography

 The village is located at the north of its castle seat, and its main road is via Ca' dei Lunghi.
-It is divided in Cailungo di Sopra (Upper C.) and Cailungo di Sotto (Lower C.).

 Infrastructures

 Cailungo is the seat of the Sanmarinese State Hospital (Ospedale di Stato di San Marino) and the State Agency for Public Services of San Marino (Azienda Autonoma di Stato per i Servizi Pubblici).

 Sport

-The local football team is the Cailungo.
+The local football team is the S.P.
+Cailungo.

 Oratorio di San Rocco

 The church, Oratorio di San Rocco, was originally built in connection with a plague in the Middle Ages in honour of San Rocco.
 The interior has an oil on canvas painting of Madonna and Child and St. John the Baptist dated to 1594.